 $ go install $GOPATH/src/hello/hello.go

-Finally, run the 'hello world' program using command:
+Finally, run the 'hello world

 $ $GOBIN/hello